Skip to main content

 The Regulatory Landscape for Wellness Programs

-The regulatory environment for is a complex patchwork that lacks the unifying clarity of HIPAA.
+The regulatory environment for wellness programs is a complex patchwork that lacks the unifying clarity of HIPAA.
 While a wellness program offered by your employer as part of its group health plan may be subject to HIPAA, many are offered directly by the employer or are downloaded by individuals, placing them outside this protective umbrella.

 However, this framework is fundamentally different.
 It often acts retroactively, addressing harms after they have occurred, rather than proactively setting stringent, preventative privacy standards like HIPAA.